GremlenA/06-notehub-nextjs/README.md

 3. Copy the `.module.css` files from this repository into the appropriate folders.
 4. Use the provided class names in your JSX.

-> No need to write your own styles — just focus on React and TypeScript logic.
+> No need to write your own styles — just focus on React and TypeScript logic."# 07-routing-nextjs"